-Of the multifamily units that are not income restricted in the Plan area, many were built in the 1980s and before, and due to their age, they are naturally occurring affordable housing, meaning they are affordable to households earning below 80 percent of Area Median Income.
-1 These units are resources due to their natural affordability, and this Plan aims to balance the preservation of existing naturally occurring affordable housing with the production of new housing, which will result in the creation of new MPDUs.
-In the event of redevelopment, this Plan strives for no net loss of naturally occurring affordable housing.
-This means that in the event of redevelopment, to the extent that is practical and feasible, the number of naturally occurring affordable housing units being removed should be replaced in the new development and their affordability levels should be preserved.
+Of the multifamily units that are not income restricted in the Plan area, many were built in the 1980s and before, and due to their age, they are naturally occurring market rate affordable housing, meaning they are affordable to households earning below 80 percent of Area Median Income.
+These units are resources due to their natural market affordability, and this Plan aims to balance the preservation of existing naturally occurring market rate affordable housing with the production of new housing, which will result in the creation of new MPDUs.
+In the event of redevelopment, this Plan strives for no net loss of naturally occurring market rate affordable housing.
+This means that in the event of redevelopment, to the extent that is practical and feasible, the number of naturally occurring market rate affordable housing units being removed should be replaced in the new development and their affordability levels should be preserved.

-1 In 2024, 80 percent AMI (Area Median Income) for a household of four was around \$124,000.
+1Market rate affordable housing is defined as residential units that are affordable to low-and middle-income households while meeting federal affordability standards without relying on public subsidies.
+In 2024, 80 percent AMI (Area Median Income) for a household of four was around \$124,000.